kelu124/echomods/include/AddProbes.md

-That's the list of probes been playing with:
+That's the list of probes I've been playing with:

 * [724A](/include/probes/auto/724A.md)
 * [BiViPiezo](/include/probes/auto/BiViPiezo.md)